tydevelopes/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ### 9-strcpy.c
 a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest

+### 100-atoi.c
+a function that convert a string to an integer